emmanueluche/dune_imperium_uprising_4/Manual.md

 Rewards from the Conﬂict card are given to players based on their strength, as shown on the Combat track.

 The player with the highest strength wins the Conﬂict and gains the ﬁrst reward on the Conﬂict card.
 The player with the second highest strength gains the second reward.
 In a game with four (or six) players, the player with the third highest strength gains the third reward.
-(With three or fewer players, the third reward is used only in a tie for second place, as described in the box at the right. - **Ties**) Finally, the winner takes the Conﬂict card, places it in their supply face up, then checks for a battle icon match (see Battle Icons below).
+(With three or fewer players, the third reward is used only in a tie for second place, as described in the **Ties** section.)
+Finally, the winner takes the Conﬂict card, places it in their supply face up, then checks for a battle icon match (see Battle Icons).

- > Battle icons are cards with symbols of _knife,_ _Mouse,_ and _Ornithopter._
+> Battle icons are cards with symbols of knife, Mouse, and Ornithopter.

 A player with 0 strength does not receive any reward.